-We’re selling our own homemade jam, granola, and chicken stock.
+We sell our own homemade jam, granola, hot sauce, and chicken stock.

-Caffe 817 meatballs: pork meatballs braised in tomato sauce with polenta, arugula, and Parmesan 10.75
+Caffe 817 meatballs: pork meatballs braised in tomato sauce over polenta with Parmesan

 We keep our walls vibrantly decorated with the works of local artists who have roots here in the Bay Area.
 For information about how to be a participating artist, please contact us.
 Our art shows rotate every two months and we are always on the lookout for new and inspiring art to adorn our walls.